-- 1. The youth must be in a behavioral health crisis that was unable to be resolved to the caller's satisfaction by phone triage.
-For youth in diversionary levels of care with other community based treatment providers, efforts by those teams to triage and stabilize the crisis have been insufficient to stabilize the crisis, and YMCI has been contacted; - 2.
-Immediate intervention is needed to attempt to stabilize the youth's condition safely in situations that do not require an immediate public safety response; and - 3.
+1. The youth must be in a behavioral health crisis that was unable to be resolved to the caller's satisfaction by phone triage.
+For youth in ICC, efforts by the care coordinator and Care Plan Team (CPT) to triage and stabilize the crisis have been insufficient to stabilize the crisis, and ESP/MCI has been contacted.

+- 2. Immediate intervention is needed to attempt to stabilize the youth's condition safely in situations that do not require an immediate public safety response. - 3.
 The youth demonstrates impairment in mood, thought, and/or behavior that substantially interferes with functioning at school, home, and/or in the community.